Eventyret/RSSA/README.md

 - Grabs the fanart for the movie you are looking in detail. (if it exists)
 - Adds a placeholder image if there is no poster to display.
 - "Add to collection" button is disabled if you have it in your collection.
+- Validates input - You have to type something to search for something.
 - Displays a **__Green banner__** on top of the movie if it is **__IN your collection.__**
 - Displays a **__Red banner__** over the movie if its **__NOT in your collection.__**